 I have access to a solar food dehydrator.
 I love it.
 It can reach temperatures up to 225°F. I slice tomatoes, spread them out in the dehydrator that sits in the sun, rotate the dehydrator occasionally for optimum rays and wait.
 The tomatoes taste like candy.

 I realize most people don’t have a solar food dehydrator lying around.
-You can also dehydrate tomatoes in the oven.
+You can dehydrate tomatoes in the oven.
 It will take much longer.
-You can even use your car windshield like a couple of bloggers I know do.
-A reader sent this link with more info on using your car to dehydrate food (thanks Nikki!).
+You can also use the interior of your car on a hot day!

 This is a very popular recipe and for good reason.
 It has a natural tang, a slight effervescence and tastes intensely fresh.
 Someone commented on the post for this recipe that when her husband tasted her salsa for the first time, his eyes rolled up into the back of his head.

 To make this, you chop up salsa ingredients, stuff them into a jar and wait a couple of days.
 I get a lot of questions about the whey in this recipe.
 You can leave it out if you’re vegan or you just don’t want to mix whey with vegetables.
 It will still ferment; it may just take a little longer.
 You really can’t stop food from fermenting.

 Like the salsa, these taste delicious and tangy.
 You cut up tomatoes into bite-size pieces, crush them up with your clean hands, stir in salt, cover, stir daily and wait several days for them to ferment.
 When they have fermented, you can make quick pasta sauce out of them.
 Just heat in a pot to reduce the liquid.
 Stir in minced basil near the end if desired.
 Don’t add additional salt.
 Heat will kill off the beneficial microbes but the sauce tastes delicious and requires much less energy and hands-on work than tomato sauce from scratch does (see #9 below).